cdent/gabbi/docs/source/format.rst

 string (that is, it is a sequence or structure) it is treated as a data structure which is turned into a JSON string.
-If the value is a string that begins with ``<@`` then the rest of the string is treated as a filepath to the loaded.
-The path is relative to the test directory.
+If the value is a string that begins with ``<@`` then the rest of the string is treated as a filepath to be loaded.
+The path is relative to the test directory and may not traverse up into parent directories.
 If the value is an undecorated string, that's the value.

 When reading from a file care should be taken to ensure that a reasonable content-type is set for the data as this will control if any